These are the most important dishwasher tips any dishwasher owner needs to know so that you can keep your dishwasher running efficiently.

 To avoid having stuck-on food after the dishwasher has finished the cycle it is best to remove the food from the plate as fast as you can.
-A good habit that my family has is to scrape off any food into the compost before placing it on the counter for me to deal with after dinner.
-Since my children are small, this works for me!
+A good habit that your family has is to scrape off any food into the compost before placing it on the counter for me to deal with after dinner.
+Since your children are small, this works for me!

 Do Not Pre Wash Dishes If You Run It Daily